QuantEcon/lecture-source-jl/rst_files/testing.rst

 It also says that if the nightly version doesn't work, that shouldn't register as a failure

 **Note** You won't need OSX unless you're building something Mac-specific, like iOS or Swift.
 You can delete those lines to speed up the build.
-Likewise for nightly Julia
+Likewise the nightly Julia

 Working with Builds
 --------------------